eze1214/dragonChallenge/README.md

 The design above is a draft implementation to illustrate the core workflow.
 For this system to run in production, additional infrastructure considerations are needed:

-Scalability: The webhook endpoint should run on serverless infrastructure (e.g. Vercel Functions, AWS Lambda) so it can handle bursts of traffic without manual provisioning.
+**Scalability:** The webhook endpoint should run on serverless infrastructure (e.g. Vercel Functions, AWS Lambda) so it can handle bursts of traffic without manual provisioning.

-Queueing & Retries: Instead of summarizing inline during the webhook call, the event could be pushed to a message queue (e.g. SQS, RabbitMQ).
+**Queueing & Retries:** Instead of summarizing inline during the webhook call, the event could be pushed to a message queue (e.g. SQS, RabbitMQ).
 This ensures resilience if multiple documents are updated at once.

-Error Handling: Failures in fetching or summarizing sources should be logged and retried, with dead-letter queues for debugging.
+**Error Handling:** Failures in fetching or summarizing sources should be logged and retried, with dead-letter queues for debugging.

-Security: Webhook signatures should be validated using a secret key from Sanity to prevent spoofed requests.
+**Security:** Webhook signatures should be validated using a secret key from Sanity to prevent spoofed requests.

-Monitoring: Logs and metrics (success/failure rates, LLM cost tracking) would be essential to keep the system reliable.
+**Monitoring:** Logs and metrics (success/failure rates, LLM cost tracking) would be essential to keep the system reliable.

 ## Final Notes

-This is a draft-level implementation meant to demonstrate how I would structure the solution.
+This is a *draft-level* implementation meant to demonstrate how I would structure the solution.

 The code snippets have not been tested in a running environment and may contain minor bugs or omissions.

-The intent was to keep the syntax clear, use idiomatic TypeScript/JavaScript, and reflect familiarity with Sanity’s APIs.
+The intent was to keep the syntax clear, use idiomatic *TypeScript/JavaScript*,

 In a real-world setup, I would refine the code with proper testing, error handling, and integration checks.